-Is it a far-gone conclusion that the world is dominated by extroverted personalities?
+Is it a foregone conclusion that extroverted personalities dominate the world?

 Psychology Today suggested that extroverts make up 50-74 percent of the population.

-And if the old saying “The squeaky wheel gets the oil” has any merit, everyone is encouraged to be loquacious whether it’s for problem solving or mere attention-getting.
+And if the old saying “The squeaky wheel gets the oil” has merit, everyone is encouraged to be loquacious, whether problem-solving or attention-getting.

 So, where do introverts fit in?